Frequently Asked Questions

 How much does chimney repair typically cost?

-Repair costs vary widely based on the issue: Minor tuckpointing starts around $300-$500, crown repair $150-$750, chimney cap installation $200-$600, full crown replacement $800-$2,000, chimney rebuilding $1,000-$5,000+.
-We provide free estimates so you know exactly what to expect before any work begins.
+Repair costs vary widely based on the issue: minor tuckpointing, crown patches, and cap installation sit at the lower end, while full crown replacements and chimney rebuilds involve far more labor and materials.
+We provide free written estimates so you know exactly what to expect before any work begins.

 Can I DIY chimney repairs?

 We strongly advise against DIY chimney repairs.
 Chimneys are complex systems where improper repairs can create fire hazards or carbon monoxide risks.
 Repairs require specialized knowledge, tools, and safety equipment.
 Professional repairs also come with warranties and ensure code compliance.
-Leave it to the CSIA-certified experts.
+Leave it to the experienced experts.

 Chimney Caps & Liners